 Learn all about Sesquicentennial State Park with this mom review!

 The Catawba River and Landsford Canal State Park is home to the largest known stand of the rocky shoals’ spider lily, a flower species found predominantly in the Southeast.
 Activities in the park include picnicking, nature watching, and studying the canal structures.
 Fishing is permitted along the Catawba River, and a paddling trail runs through the park for canoes and kayaks

 To learn more, read about Landsford Canal State Park.

 Table Rock State Park is one of our area’s premier hiking destinations.
 Offering beautiful waterfalls, swimming holes, and trails from the leisure to the strenuous, all nestled in an incredible mountain forest setting.
 At just 30 miles from downtown Greenville, this park would make a great day trip for your next family adventure.

-Learn all about Table Rock State Park with this review from a local mom
+Learn all about Table Rock State Park with our KA review.

 TRACK Trail Locations In North Carolina

 On your way to Mount Mitchell in North Carolina, you can also stop at TRACK trail locations in the surrounding area.
 The Asheville Visitor center on the Blue Ridge Parkway was the very first TRACK trail, installed in 2009 and it’s a perfect stop on your way to the mountain.